Going Solo with a 401(k)

 It used to be that 401(k) plans were not generally the retirement plan of choice for sole proprietors and firms that employ only the owner or the owner and his/her spouse.
 Other plans – such as the SEP or SIMPLE IRA – were less complicated and less expensive to administer.
 Profit sharing plans allowing discretionary company contributions have long been another popular option for small businesses.

 Unfortunately, none of these choices allow the owner to contribute significant amounts of pretax earnings to a retirement plan.
-Thanks to favorable tax law changes, however, 401(k) plans for sole proprietors and other owner-only businesses—sometimes referred to as Solo 401(k) Plans—are getting a great deal of attention.
+A Solo 401(k) could be the right option for you.

 Contribute Two Ways